chaseruskin/orbit/docs/src/user/releasing_ip.md

 ## Installing an ip to the catalog

-This guide walks through the steps to install an ip on the local file system to the catalog on the local file system.
+This guide walks through the steps to install an ip from the local file system to the catalog.
 In this example, we assume the ip has no revision control tied to its project.

 1. Specify what version is going to be released using the ip manifest's `version` field, such as `1.0.0`:
 ``` toml